gabbarSan/himalayan-hiking-club-website-jamstack/src/himalayanProfile/kedarkantha-peak-trek.md

 title: Kedarkantha Peak Trek
 shortDescription: The Kedarkantha Peak is one of the most sought after snow trekking   destinations in India.
-heading: Kedarkantha Peak Trek
-titleShort: Kedarkantha
-trekPrice: 13500
-sectionItinerary: Itinerary
 trekLevelType: " Level: Easy to Moderate"
 trekLevelDescription: These treks are 5 to 7 days long and involve walking for about 4/5 hrs daily.
 For these treks prior trekking experience is not necessary.
 These are great for families and first timers
 trekDuration: "Duration: 7 Days"
+imageAlt: this is Kedarkantha Peak Trek Image
+listingPageImageAlt: Kedarkantha Listing Page Image
+heading: Kedarkantha Peak Trek
+titleShort: Kedarkantha
+trekPrice: 13500
+sectionItinerary: Itinerary
+listingPageImage: /assets/templates/images/kedarkantha-peak-trek-listing.jpg
 galleryImages:
   - src: /assets/templates/images/kedarkantha-peak-trek-1.jpg
     alt: Kedarkantha Peak Trek Carousel Image 1